Work on campus - Section contents

 The Students@Work program provides on-campus employment opportunities (internships and professional roles) to current University of Melbourne students, allowing you to develop employability skills whilst enhancing connectivity and engagement with the University.

-To be eligible for the program you must:
+To be eligible to join, you must:

 - Be currently enrolled as a University of Melbourne student and;